 When we finally did come down we were presented with a flute (or two depending on your nerves) of celebratory champagne – which is just that.
 A toast has become a tradition after hot air balloon flights as a playful way to say “you made it.”
 Jokes or not it was a welcomed drink and was the perfect way to cap an amazing experience.
 Nothing like a little alcohol to boost that already spiking adrenaline!

-Overall it was an amazing experience and could not think of a better way to see Cappadocia or a better group of guys to share that with.
+Overall it was an amazing experience and I can not think of a better way to see Cappadocia.
 I would NEVER HESITATE again to go hot air ballooning…at least not above Cappadocia…with Voyager Balloons.
 If you are heading to Cappadocia obviously make a hot air balloon ride part of your trip.
-For their professionalism, love of their craft, high safety standards, and commitment to making the air above Cappadocia safer for all, consider flying with Voyager Balloons – the best way to float above Cappadocia.
+For their professionalism, love of their craft, and commitment to making the air above Cappadocia safer for all, consider flying with Voyager Balloons.
+They truly are the best way to float above Cappadocia.

 Although I was provided a complimentary ride above Cappadocia from Voyager Balloons,